tsujamin/tsu0/README.md

 the control unit loads its memory from data/ram.txt.

-this file consist of 256 instructions, each of 4 hexidecimal digits (one instruction 3 address). memory is shared between instructions and data.
+memory is shared between instructions and data.

 the bundled program counts backwards from 10 before storing 10 in the accumulator and halting.